DOI-USGS/ghsc-esi-shakemap/doc_source/manual4_0/sg_architecture.rst

 An alternative approach, however, is to create a web service that delivers the products when they are requested.
-This approach is illustrated in :num:`Figure #shake-web`.
+This approach is illustrated in :numref:`shake-web`.
 When the website is notified of the existence of *shake_result.hdf*, it can begin the process of creating a "page" for the event.
 It requests any necessary products from the web service, which in turn generates those products from *shake_result.hdf* (via ``shake`` modules).
 As